QUESTIONS AND GAMES FOR CHILDREN

 I would love parents to start by asking their two to six-year-olds (before they start learning about biology): "when you breathe, where does the breath go in your body?"

-Answers will depend on if standing, sitting or lying down.
-This question could be asked at a very early age, it requires no language skills, a child can point to where the breath goes.
+Answers will depend on if standing, sitting, or lying down.
+This question could be asked at a very early age, it requires no great language skills, a child can point to where the breath goes.

-Then for example, with peppermint or vanilla smells, baking bread, making coffee, or when cooking a meal, ask: where do smells go in your body?
+Then for example, when, baking bread, or when cooking a meal, ask: where do smells go in your body?

 GAMES : Empathy With Animals